ajama0609/emg_hand_manipulation/README.md

 # emg_hand_manipulation
-emg HIL with arduino matlab manipulation of allegroHand
+EMG classification of hand gestures
-# Objectives
+# Filter_Design
-1.Use the allegro hand and control it with a arduino based on real time gestures done by a user hooked up to a emg sensors.
+1. In the MATLAB script you can run and use the filterdesigner tool to make a custom filter I chose to use a 10th order Butterworth filter. /
-2. Set up the simulink env and model the RL agent
+2. Extract the features for the EMG data. /
-3. Extract the data from the arduino and post process it in matlab
-4. feed emg data into a neural network that can use linear regression to model joint torques and joint velocities
-5. Train the whole pipeline to extract data from EMG -->Arduino --> Gestures clasification --> RL agent --> Real time simulation in simscape
+# Emg_classifier
+1. A simple Linear neural network with two Linear layers to do classification